-I am a sculptor and woodcarver taking inspiration from the form of the log rather than forcing my ideas on squared timber.
-I allow the wood to tell me what to carve as I search for the story hidden in the wood.
-I prefer the human figure but my work includes a wide range of subjects.
+I am a Wood Sculptor Woodcarver in Hebden Bridge.
+My inspiration comes from the form of the log rather than forcing my ideas on squared timber.
+The wood to tell me what to carve as I search for the story hidden in the wood.
+The human figure is an important part of my work, but my work includes a wide range of subjects.
 I specialise in corporate art and private commissions.
-You will find examples of my work divided into three sections on my gallery.
+You will find examples of my work divided into three sections in my gallery.
 Most of the work is not for sale as it was commissioned.
 I am happy to accept commissions for all types of work.

 I prefer to start from the natural form of the log, tree, or root, as these have natural curves and strengths that help to give life and movement to my figures.
-With square cut timber, these elements are not so evident, and the figure can easily look stiff like a wooden toy soldier.
+With square-cut timber, these elements are not so evident, and the figure can easily look stiff as a wooden toy soldier.

 Carving is, in many respects, a “one chance” activity.
 If too much wood is taken off, the options for recovery are limited.
 The carver needs to plan carefully, and visualise the finished result while it is still in the block.
 He needs to have a good knowledge of the form, which I obtained by drawing the subject constantly.

 The human figure is the one subject that surrounds me at all times.
 I always carry a sketchbook, and draw in all situations and at all opportunities; whilst waiting for and on all forms of transport, in a café and theatre, at meetings and anywhere I can find a free temporary model.
 These drawings provide a mental visual library of body shapes that I can fit into the wood.